- January 25, 2023

 While some maintain that it’s only a matter of time before the United States passes federal legislations regarding data privacy, it currently doesn’t exist.
 In the meantime, states are being forced to create a growing patchwork of consumer data privacy protection bills.
 Many states, notably New York and Connecticut, have failed to get their well-meaning bills through their legislatures, but California, Virginia, and Colorado have already succeeded.
 Many state bills, both passed and failed, have been modeled on the California Consumer Privacy Act (CCPA), with many more currently moving through state legislatures.

 The biggest issue many of these privacy bills have is the lack of prescriptive requirements around data security.
 Without stringent data security measures, any efforts of data privacy are compromised.
-Instead, the bill authors use almost the same language, including the phrase "reasonable security measures."
+Instead, the bill authors use almost the same language, including the phrase "reasonable security practices."
 My question is, why the vague language?
 While we wouldn’t expect states to require specific vendor products or dictate security protocols, specific security measures would be nice.

 The EU General Data Protection Regulation (GDPR) was the first significant privacy regulation with a global reach and fines hefty enough to get the attention of organizations.
 The GDPR underscores the benefits of personal information (PI) encryption through several references throughout the regulation.
 For example, Article 34, Communication of a personal data breach to the data subject, includes the following instruction on breach notification and encryption:The communication to the data subject referred to in paragraph 1 shall not be required if any of the following conditions are met: